yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

             }
         }

-        // If we are sleeping, and there is no resumed activity, and the top
-        // activity is paused, well that is the state we want. if (mService.isSleepingOrShuttingDown()
+        if (mService.isSleepingOrShuttingDown()
                 && mLastPausedActivity == next
                 && mStackSupervisor.allPausedActivitiesComplete()) {
-            // Make sure we have executed any pending transitions, since there
-            // should be nothing left to do at this point. mWindowManager.executeAppTransition();
+            mWindowManager.executeAppTransition();
             mNoAnimActivities.clear();
             ActivityOptions.abort(options);
-            if (DEBUG_STATES) Slog.d(TAG_STATES,
-                    "resumeTopActivityLocked: Going to sleep and all paused");
-            if (DEBUG_STACK) mStackSupervisor.validateTopActivitiesLocked();
             return false;
         }

-        // Make sure that the user who owns this activity is started.
-If not,
-        // we will just leave it as is because someone should be bringing
-        // another user's activities to the top of the stack. if (mService.mStartedUsers.get(next.userId) == null) {
+        if (mService.mStartedUsers.get(next.userId) == null) {
-            Slog.w(TAG, "Skipping resume of top activity " + next
-                    + ": user " + next.userId + " is stopped");
-            if (DEBUG_STACK) mStackSupervisor.validateTopActivitiesLocked();
             return false;
         }

-        // The activity may be waiting for stop, but that is no longer
-        // appropriate for it.
         mStackSupervisor.mStoppingActivities.remove(next);
         mStackSupervisor.mGoingToSleepActivities.remove(next);
         next.sleeping = false;